 A solution proposed within mediation by your lawyer or the mediator might get you past emotional roadblocks that have made it difficult to discuss the details of a parenting plan with a former partner.
 Your lawyer and mediator might look at both of your work schedules and offer workable ideas about custody and visitation.

-For attorneys needing mediation services for your clients, our attorney’s have collectively mediated over 1,000 mediations.
-We can help your clients in a comfortable enviroment.
+For attorneys needing mediation services for their clients, our attorneys have collectively mediated over 1,000 mediations.
+We can help your clients in a comfortable environment.